 DOUGLASS, ASTYANAX M.

 After his parole at Meridian, Mississippi, Dr. Douglass practiced medicine briefly in Sumner County, Tennessee, before immigrating to Texas in 1866.
 He settled a 700-acre homestead in the vicinity of Covington, Hill County, and in addition to his medical practice engaged as a farmer.
-Here in February 1868 Astyanax Douglass married the widowed Lottie A. (Gathings) Wier.
-This couple had five sons—one of whom would later serve as a Texas senator during the Twenty-third and Twenty-eighth legislatures—and two daughters.
+Here in February 1868 Astyanax Douglass married the widowed Charlotte "Lottie" A. (Gathings) Wier.
+This couple had five sons and two daughters.
 During this time Douglass established himself as a leading area politician and physician.
 In 1873 he won election on the Democratic ticket as representative for District Twenty-three—comprised of Johnson, Hood, Parker, Erath, Palo Pinto, Stephens, Shackelford, Jones, Eastland, Callahan, Taylor, Hill, Jack, Young, Throckmorton, and Haskell counties—to the Fourteenth Legislature.
 Dr. Douglass won election to the Fifteenth and Sixteenth Texas legislatures as well, representing District Fifty-six—comprised of Hill County—in 1876 and 1879.
 In the latter two sessions he was chair of the Committee on Public Lands and Land Office.

 Following this turn at state office Douglass returned to Hill County where he served as chairman for the Democratic Executive Committee of Hill County.
 He later held a number of titles and positions within the medical profession including the presidencies of the Medical and Surgical Association of Hill County and of the Medical Examining Board of the Eighteenth Judicial District, membership within the Central Texas Medical Association and within the Texas State Medical Association (a body in which he was second vice president for 1887–1888), and the chairmanship of the Texas State Board of Health.
 In February 1890 Douglass was elected permanent president of the Confederate Veterans and Old Settlers Association of Hill County.
-Dr. Astyanax M. Douglass died in Hill County in 1908 and is buried in Covington Cemetery.
+Late in life he returned to state office and served as a senator in the Twenty-third and Twenty-eighth legislatures.
+Dr. Astyanax M. Douglass died in Hill County on March 1, 1908, and is buried in Covington Cemetery.

 Ellis Bailey, A History of Hill County, Texas, 1838–1965 (Waco: Texian Press, 1966).
 Members of the Legislature of the State of Texas from 1846 to 1939 (Austin: Texas Legislature, 1939).
 A Memorial and Biographical History of Johnson and Hill Counties, (Chicago: Lewis, 1892).